-As an online programme you will be accessing a range of tools via the internet.
+For your online components you will be accessing a range of tools via the internet.
 Some basic requirements are required in order to be able to complete the modules.
 You will need to have access to a computer with the following minimum technical specification and accessories: